alv2017/Python---Test-Assignment---RESTful-API/BioSearch/README.md

 # Deployed API Version
 https://alv2017.pythonanywhere.com/gene/

-**Note:** In browsable API (when Accept content type is text/html) the result set is limited to 5 instances, and it serves solely for demonstration purposes.
+**Note:** In browsable API (and in all the cases when 'Accept: text/html' content type is requested) the result set is limited to 5 instances, and it serves solely for demonstration purposes.

 ### Sample Calls
 * https://alv2017.pythonanywhere.com/gene/zswim/